Bearer/bearer/docs/explanations/discovery-and-classification.md

 title: How detection and classification works
 ---

-# Discovery and Classification
+# Sensitive data flow

-Discovery and classification are the core of how Bearer identifies sensitive data in your codebase.
+Data discovery and data classification are the core of how Bearer identifies sensitive data flows in your codebase.

 ## How does Bearer discover and classify data?